Big News: We are Going to Guatemala

-There will be one IAEF per school and therefore one IAEF per village.
-Some IAEFs may live closer to other IAEFs, but all IAEFs will be approximately one hour driving distance from at least one other IAEF.
-Program Coordinator Jessica Spence will be routinely travelling to each Fellow to check-in and assess their progress.
-Fellows will also come together at the Program Coordinators location to engage in group reflections.
+There will be three IAEF per school and therefore three IAEF per village.
+Program Coordinator will be routinely traveling to each Fellow to check-in and assess their progress.
+Fellows will also come together at the Program Coordinators’ location to engage in group reflections.

 What will Internet connection and communication look like in my village?
 Are cell phones utilized via satellite or local phone towers?

 There will be cell phone coverage via local phone towers everywhere IAEFs are placed.
 Internet connection will be limited and varied.
-There will be the ability to call the Director of Programs for Ghana, other IAEFs, and even the U.S. by cell phone.
-Calling the United States is actually inexpensive from West Africa.
+There will be the ability to call the Program Coordinator for Guatemala, other IAEFs, and even the U.S. by cell phone.
+Calling the United States is actually inexpensive from Guatemala.

 What does the agriculture curriculum look like?
 What resources will be available for us to teach?